 Large plastic bags

-Big bag recovery collects and recycles bags used for products over 15kg or 15L.
-They collect bags used for fertiliser, mulch, salt, sugar and explosives.
+Big bag recovery collects and recycles bags used for products over 15kg or 15L that would otherwise be sent to landfill.

 Batteries

-The Battery Stewardship Scheme (BSS) is a national battery collection network.
-They collect and reuse end-of-life hand-held batteries.
+The Battery Stewardship Scheme B-cycle is a national battery collection network that recovers and recycles used hand-held batteries.
+It also raises public awareness on battery safety and disposal options.

 Aluminium Cladding